sakhawy/pico-server/README.md

 1. Orderly delivered.
    So what is sent is what is received in the exact order.

 Now back to the Berkeley Sockets.

 Berkeley Socket is an API for Network Socket.
 Let's take a quick look at how they operate in the client-server architecture:
 ![socket_connection.png](socket_connection.png)

-1. Server socket will be created, and bidden to a port.
+1. The server socket will be created, and bidden to a port.
 1. The server socket will then be in the listening state.
-Any incoming connections at the point will be placed in something called the "accept queue".
+Any incoming connections at this point will be placed in something called the "accept queue".
 Those connections will be waiting to be accepted by the server socket.
 1. The server will accept the connection. `.accept()` awaits for connections.
 It will return a new socket instance that will be used by the server to communicate with the client.
 1. A client socket will be created, it will connect to the server socket.
-(3-way handshake will be initiated on `.connect()`).
+(A 3-way handshake will be initiated on `.connect()`).
 1. The client sends a request.
 1. The server reads the request.
 1. The server sends back the response.